-[Signed and dated by the official representatives of the PHA, third-party entities (if applicable.]
-CoC, CoC Contractor organization (if applicable), and

-Signed by

-Executive Director, PHA Date

-CoC Executive Director Date

-Exhibit TPS-2: HOMELESS PROVIDER'S CERTIFICATION

-Attachment 3 of Notice PIH 2021-15 Example of a Homeless Provider's Certification

-HOMELESS CERTIFICATION

-EHV Applicant Name: Household without dependent children (complete one form for each adult in the household) Household with dependent children (complete one form for household) Number of persons in the household: This is to certify that the above named individual or household meets the following criteria based on the check mark, other indicated information, and signature indicating their current living situation- Check only one box and complete only that section Living Situation: place not meant for human habitation (e.g., cars, parks, abandoned buildings, streets/sidewalks) The person(s) named above is/are currently living in (or, if currently in hospital or other institution, was living in immediately prior to hospital/institution admission) a public or private place not designed for, or ordinarily used as a regular sleeping accommodation for human beings, including a car, park, abandoned building, bus station, airport, or camp ground.
-Description of current living situation: Homeless Street Outreach Program Name: This certifying agency must be recognized by the local Continuum of Care (CoC) as an agency that has a program designed to serve persons living on the street or other places not meant for human habitation.
-Example may be street outreach workers, day shelters, soup kitchens, Health Care for the Homeless sites, etc. Authorized Agency Representative Signature: Date:
+Isigned and dated by the official representatives of the PHA.
+CoC.
+CoC Contractor organization (if applicable), and e Director Date Exhibit TPS-2: HOMELESS PROVIDER'S CERTIFICATION ttachment 3 o of Notice PIH 2021-15 Example of a Homeless Provider's Certification Emergend cy Housing Voucher (EHV) HOMELI ESS CERTIFICATION EHV Applican nt Name: Household without dependent children (complete one form for each adult in the household) Household with dependent children (complete one form for household) Number o of persons in the household: rtify that the above named individual or household meets the following criteria based on the other indicated information, and signature indicating their current living situation- Check only one box and complete only that section streets/sidewa on: place not meant for human habitation (e.g., cars, parks, abandoned buildings, alks) ne person(s) named above is/are currently living in (or, if currently in hospital or other institution, aba as living in immediately prior to hospital/institution admission) a public or private place not designed r, or ordinarily used as a regular sleeping accommodation for human beings, including a car, park, pandoned building, bus station, airport, or camp ground. aba r, or ordinarily used as a regular sleeping accommodation for human beings, including a car, park,